 There is currently a lack of available safety information on organic food due to a lack of scientific research.
 Organic food is generally assumed to be at least as safe as conventional foods.

 Physical therapy: The goal of physical therapy is to improve mobility, restore function, reduce pain, and prevent further injury.
 A variety of techniques, including exercises, stretches, traction, electrical stimulation, and massage, are used during physical therapy sessions.
-Although physical therapy has been used to treat scleroderma, no studies have been performed to determine the safety and efficacy of this treatment.
+Although physical therapy has been used to treat scleroderma, studies have not been performed to determine the safety and efficacy of this treatment.
 Further research is warranted in this area.

 Not all physical therapy programs are suited for everyone, and patients should discuss their medical history with their qualified healthcare professionals before beginning any treatments.
 Based on the available literature, physical therapy appears generally safe when practiced by a qualified physical therapist.
 However, physical therapy may aggravate some pre-existing conditions.
 Persistent pain and fractures of unknown origin have been reported.
 Physical therapy may increase the duration of pain or cause limitation of motion.
 Pain and anxiety may occur during the rehabilitation of patients with burns.
 Both morning stiffness and bone erosion have been reported in the physical therapy literature, although causality is unclear.
 Erectile dysfunction has also been reported.
 All therapies during pregnancy and breastfeeding should be discussed with a licensed obstetrician/gynecologist before initiation.

 Vitamin D: Vitamin D is found in many foods, including fish, eggs, fortified milk, and cod liver oil.
-The sun also helps the body produce vitamin D. Although vitamin D has been proposed as a possible treatment for scleroderma, no scientific studies have evaluated the safety or efficacy of this therapy.
+The sun also helps the body produce vitamin D. Although vitamin D has been proposed as a possible treatment for scleroderma, scientific studies have not evaluated the safety or efficacy of this therapy.

 Avoid if allergic or hypersensitive to vitamin D or any of its components.
 Vitamin D is generally well-tolerated in recommended doses.
 Doses higher than recommended may cause toxic effects.
 Individuals with overactive thyroids, kidney disease, sarcoidosis, tuberculosis, or histoplasmosis have a higher risk of experiencing toxic effects.
 Vitamin D is generally considered safe for pregnant women.
 It may be necessary to give infants vitamin D supplements along with breast milk in order to prevent vitamin deficiencies.